Don't Miss Out on Coverage for Preventive Care

 Depending on your insurance policy, you may not have to pay to get those services.
 As part of the Affordable Care Act, all non-grandfathered health plans must now provide the following preventive care services at no cost to you at the time of the visit.

-If you have a grandfathered health plan, which means it existed before March 2010, it does not have to provide these services for free.
-However, some grandfathered health plans are choosing to cover them at no cost.
-Look for the services on this list on your plan's summary of benefits to see if they're free.
+If you have a grandfathered health plan, which is one that existed before March 2010 and has made few changes to its benefits and costs, it does not have to provide these services without asking you to share in the cost.
+However, some grandfathered health plans are choosing to cover preventive services at no cost to you.
+Check your insurance policy for details.

-Your age, gender, and health status can affect the types of preventive services covered for you.
+No matter what kind of insurance policy you have, though, your age, gender, and health status can affect the types of preventive services that might be covered.